 Spaghetti squash is my favorite squash of the season.
 I really enjoy the vegetable-like strands of flesh that resemble spaghetti, hence its name.
-It is a nutritious low-calorie and gluten-free substitute for pasta and works well with most sauces.
-I made an Asian inspired dish with it the last time – Stir-Fry Spaghetti Squash with Shrimps, and so I decided on a more Western approach this time.
+This squash is a nutritious low-calorie and gluten-free substitute for pasta.
+It works well with most sauces.
+I made an Asian inspired dish, Stir-Fry Spaghetti Squash with Shrimps, with it the last time and so I decided on a more Western approach this time.

-Organic baby arugula was on a buy-one-get-one-free sale while I was purchasing the squash and so I placed a couple of bags in my cart.
-I had seen several recipes on the internet using arugula for pesto and was curious about the taste.
-Since pine nuts are really costly, I decided to use sliced almonds instead.
-I also picked up a bag of shredded parmesan cheese and a lemon.
-Extra virgin olive oil is something I always have in my pantry.
-I had all the ingredients and was excited to get home to put the dish together.
+I had seen recipes on the internet using arugula for pesto and wanted to give it a try.
+Organic baby arugula was on a BOGO (buy one get one) sale this week and so I picked up two bags at the grocery store.
+Since pine nuts are costly, I decided to use sliced almonds instead.
+I also bought a bag of shredded parmesan cheese and a lemon.
+I had all the ingredients including extra virgin olive oil in the pantry and was excited to get home to put this Spaghetti Squash with Arugula Pesto dish together.

 The pesto was slightly bitter but not overly so.
 I think using baby arugula helped.
-It was also tempered by the almonds and parmesan cheese.
-In fact, it went really well with the lightly flavored spaghetti squash.
-I really enjoyed the dish and so did Ro-Ri San and Ro-Jiro.
+The bitterness was also tempered by the almonds and parmesan cheese.
+In fact, I thought it went really well with the lightly flavored spaghetti squash.
+I enjoyed the dish and so did Ro-Ri San and Ro-Jiro.
 It was light and delicious, perfect for lunch.
 The lemon juice gave it a nice zing!

-I did not think it was necessary to toast the sliced almonds so that it remains buttery but go ahead and toast it if you prefer.
+I did not think it was necessary to toast the sliced almonds so that the pesto remained buttery.
+Please go ahead and toast it if you prefer.

 - 3 tbsp lemon juice